psaia/prompt-ai.vim/README.md

 ## Ideas for the Future

+* Intelligently contextualize pre-installed plugins for more relevant prompts
 * Different models other than OpenAI
 * Telescope integration for history
 * Floating preview of generated code